KaOS - 2025.07

 After almost two years of testing IWD, it is now in such a good state that it has replaced Wpa_Suplicant as the default wireless daemon for KaOS.
 Similar, Pipewire has replaced PulseAudio as the default sound/low-level multimedia framework.

-For Nvidia, longterm supported versions 390xx and 470xx are include, alongside the latest released version.
+For Nvidia, longterm supported version 470xx is included, alongside the latest released version.

 KaOS’ creation Croeso (Welsh for welcome) for helping with configuring a new install is included.
 It will run on the newly installed system and offers to adjust some 15 commonly used settings, includes a custom Wallpaper selector, distribution info, and the option to select packages to install from six different groups.
 It is written in QML and fits well with the Welcome application used in the Live system.
 The latter includes an Installation Guide.